 This article will show you:

-What does the interviewer trying to find out by asking the what are your weaknesses question?
+What does the interviewer want to find out by asking the "what are your weaknesses" question?

 Here’s a little secret.
 It’s about how you answer, not what you answer.